Fazendaaa/I-m-a-Spoiler-Bot/README.md

 First of all, talk to [@ispoilerbot](http://t.me/ispoilerbot).

 ## Sending Spoilers
-Basically there are two kinds of spoiler, those of _low_ priority, that won't ask the user to confirm to see it, and those of **high** priority, that will will ask permission to be displayed.
+Basically there are two kinds of spoiler, those of _light_ weight, that won't ask the user to confirm to see it, and those of **heavy** weight, that will will ask permission to be displayed.

 The inline mode works in any chat conversation: